|

 must be preserved.

-care about Beth Haim
+Show that you care about Beth Haim

-the descendents of the Portuguese Jewish community, the maintenance of
+the Portuguese Jewish community, the maintenance of Beth Haim is an

-Beth Haim is an expensive duty.
-This, as you may realize, is more than
+expensive duty.
+This, as you may realize, is more than the small

-of Beth Haim.
+Haim.
 Show that you care.
 Do something.

 How to Contribute?